Jondes/TESTING/JestTest/ReadMe.txt

-How to write your fist test in javascript using Jest -Hindi
+How to write your fist test in javascript using Jest

 npm install -g yarn
 yarn init
-yarn addjest --dev
+yarn add jest --dev

 - add test script in package.json
 "scripts": {